Master's in Public Policy and Administration

 Build the analytical, administrative, and leadership skills needed to make an impact.
 Northwestern’s MPPA curriculum offers a unique and comprehensive opportunity to delve into both the administrative and analytical sides of policy.
 This holistic approach is grounded in the perspective that policy challenges are fluid, interconnected, and global.
 This perspective gives graduates the tools needed to rise in the field and drive change at the local, national, and international levels.

-Earn your master's degree from Northwestern — ranked tenth nationally among U.S. universities — entirely online or in classes on Northwestern's Chicago campus.
+Earn your master's degree from Northwestern entirely online or with a blend of online and on-campus courses on Northwestern's Chicago campus.

 As an MPPA student you’ll build skills that are relevant to a variety of fields — public and private.
 You'll earn your master’s degree in one of the only programs that focuses on both policy and administration and build the leadership, administrative, and analytical expertise needed to drive change at the local, national, and international levels.